-At Children’s Alley, we want to provide your children with well-rounded care.
+At Persimmon Early Learning (formerly Children’s Alley), we want to provide your children with well-rounded care.
 In 2017, we implemented a wellness program designed to increase physical activity and nutrition education.
 We have been working alongside local farms, Boulder County Public Health, and the Colorado Department of Public Health and Environment to achieve this goal.
 We have outsourced instructors to teach yoga and other classes like music, and dance.
 Our Wellness Coordinator, Tori Anderson, teaches all the nutrition classes as well as most of the physical activity classes.
-If you wish to contact her for more information, you can email her at email@example.com or call Children’s Alley 303-449-1951 x110.
+If you wish to contact her for more information, you can email her at email@example.com or call Persimmon Early Learning at 303-449-1951 x110.

 What do we provide?

 Fitness activities to develop and improve motor skills, coordination, language and listening skills, physical ability, social skills, spatial awareness, and overall health and wellness.